GantMan/react-native-workshop/README.md

 - go to `src/App/Screens/Navigator.js` and create a `SwitchNavigator`.
 Follow the instructions in the file.
 - in `src/App/Screens/PrivateNavigator`, finish the implementation of the TabNavigator.
 - in `src/Auth/Screens/LoginScreen` implement a navigation to the PRIVATE_SCREEN
+- go to `src/Timeline/Screens/TimelineNavigator` and complete the Navigator Implementation.
 - go to `src/Timeline/Components/TweetDetail.js`.
 Whenever the user press on top of the header, you need to navigate to the Profile View of that tweet's user.
 Hint: you are getting a method that you need to call onPress of that header. can you add an `onPress` prop directly to the header ???

 ### Animations